 9. All Italians are to be

 allowed to live in Italy.
-Italy's borders are to "along
+Italy's borders are to be "along

 clearly recognisable lines of nationality."